ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 ./deploy_elasticSearch_with_compose.sh
 ```

-## Run the follwing to install Elastic Search with Docker Swarm
+## Run the follwing commands to install Elastic Search  with Docker Swarm

 ```bash
 cd ActiveLearningStudio-curriki-elastic